 - Mystical Senses

 - Doesn’t Age

 Of all the superheroes who wear yellow in DC, Dr. Fate is the one that villains from everywhere should fear.

 4. Trini Kwan

-It’s tough to talk about superheroes that wear yellow and not talk about Trini Kwan.
+It’s tough to talk about superheroes who wear yellow and not talk about Trini Kwan.
 Trini Kwan is a founding member of the Power Rangers.
 In conjunction with the other Rangers, Trini is responsible for a few things in my life.
 First, she’s partly responsible for me never being able to forget that theme song.
 Second, she’s responsible for me spending countless hours in front of a television.
 And third, she’s responsible for my love of big cats.